-- Cypress Spring Land acquisition, shoreline stabilization and public access improvements for a second magnitude spring. - Horn Spring Restoration Streambank restoration and public access improvements to second magnitude spring in Leon County, in partnership with DEP.
+- Cypress Spring Purchase of a conservation easement, shoreline stabilization, and public access improvements for a second magnitude spring in Washington County.
+The District partnered with the FAMU-FSU College of Engineering to design the project. - Horn Spring Restoration Streambank restoration and public access improvements to second magnitude spring in Leon County, in partnership with DEP.

 Additional springs projects are planned as a continuation of annual grant funds received beginning in FY 2014-2015.
-A new grant funding cycle opened in December 2018, funding requests were approved by the District's Governing Board in April 2019, and final DEP award determination is anticipated in late summer 2019.
-All future springs funding is subject to annual state appropriations.
+A new grant funding cycle opened in December 2019, funding requests were approved by the District's Governing Board in May 2020, and final DEP award determination is anticipated by the end of FY 2019-20.
+All springs funding is subject to annual state appropriations.